megalus/django-google-sso/docs/how.md

 "Login with Google" button will be added to a default form.

 2. On click, **Django-Google-SSO** will add, in a anonymous request session, the `sso_next_url` and Google Flow `sso_state`.
-This data will expire in 10 minutes.
+This data will expire in 10 minutes (defined in `GOOGLE_SSO_TIMEOUT`).
 Then user will be redirected to Google login page.

     !!! info "Using Request Anonymous session"
-        If you make any actions which change or destroy this session, like restart django, clear cookies or change browsers, the login will fail, and you can see the message "State Mismatched.
+        If you make any actions which change or destroy this session, like restart django, clear cookies or change browsers, ou move between `localhost` and `127.0.0.1`, the login will fail, and you can see the message "State Mismatched.
 Time expired?" in the next time you log in again.

 3. On callback, **Django-Google-SSO** will check `code` and `state` received.
 If they are valid, Google's UserInfo will be retrieved.
 If the user is already registered in Django, the user